Why Choose Notre Dame Law?

 Quality of Life

 As a Notre Dame law student, you will have time for fun while in school.
 Notre Dame and the surrounding community offer many fun and affordable options for your free time.
-In addition to taking advantage of the many sources of recreation on Notre Dame’s campus—from athletics to the performing arts—you will have easy access to plenty of places for food and fun in Michiana.
+In addition to taking advantage of the many sources of recreation on Notre Dame’s campus—from athletics to the performing arts—you will have easy access to plenty of places for food and entertainment in Michiana.

 If the campus lakes and trails don’t sate your appetite for the great outdoors, the Michiana area offers many options.
 The beaches of Lake Michigan and the Indiana Dunes are less than an hour away.
 The St. Joseph River provides a great course for canoeing or kayaking.
 From whitewater rafting and fishing to mountain biking and hiking, or from cross-country skiing and tubing to disc golf and camping, the many parks in South Bend and Mishawaka offer it all.
 Additionally, there are many concerts, events, and festivals held in each of the parks around the area.